 As Mokelumne Hill was dry during most of the year, it soon became evident that water was necessary to successfully work the placers.
 The Mokelumne Hill Canal and Mining Company was organized in 1852 and for $180,000 a canal was constructed from the South Fork of the Mokelumne River 16 miles to the mining and agricultural districts surrounding Mokelumne Hill.
 In 1853 water arrived from the Mokelumne River and the area boomed.

-The fire department was initiated in 1861.
-Gas lights illuminated the streets in 1857, electrical in 1897.
-The first telephone was operated in July of 1898.
+The fire department there was initiated in 1861.
+Gas lights illuminated their streets in 1857, electrical in 1897.
+The first local telephone in that area was put into operation there in July of 1898.
 In 1861, the I.O.O.F. added a third story to the former Adams Express Company building, making it among the earliest three story buildings in the County.
-The first school was taught in a tent by the wife of the Reverend J.F.
+The first school there was taught in a tent by the wife of the Reverend J.F.
 Fish, the Methodist Episcopal minister, with five pupils in attendance.

 Chili Gulch was the richest placer mining section in Calaveras County.
 It received its name from Chileans who worked it in 1848 and 1849, and was the scene of the so-called Chilean War.

 In December 1849, Anglo-European miners in Calaveras County drew up a local mining code that called for all foreign miners to leave the county within 15 days, leading to much protest and violence.
 The so-called "Chilean War" resulted in numerous miners being killed before ending with the expulsion of Chilean miners from their claims.